Every Kid Outdoors

-• The initiative will give every 4th grade student and their families across the country a chance to visit a park, preserve or other public lands and waters during the 2018 – 2019 school year.
+The program gives every 4th grade student and their families across the country a chance to visit a park, preserve or other public lands and waters.

 • Fourth grade is also when many schools are teaching local, state, and national history.